Peripli/specification/api.md

 ### Provisioning a Service Instance

 Creation of a `service instance` resource entity MUST comply with [creating a resource entity](#creating-a-resource-entity).

+There are two ways to specify the Service Offering of the to be provisioned Service Instance:
+1. The client specifies the service ID (`service_id`) as provided by the catalog.
+If the current user has access to more than one broker that provides this service, the user MUST also provide the broker ID (`broker_id`).
+If the broker ID is necessary and not specified, the Service Manager returns an appropriate [error](#errors).
+2. The client provides the Service Manager internal ID (`service_offering_id`) of the Service Offering.
+This ID is unique across Service Brokers even if multiple brokers provide the same service with the same Service Offering ID.

 #### Route